Pragament/python_scrapers/freecodecamp_markdown/README.md

-Steps for running the scraper here
+## Steps for running the scraper here
+come to this dir and run
+python app.py